JustChiwo/web-revamp/README.md

 ## Design Choices

 We agreed on a green and brown color scheme, sourced from Pinterest for inspiration.
-This palette was chosen deliberately to reflect the theme of the website, since it is a tea-based site — greens and browns echo natural, earthy tones associated with tea leaves and brewing.
+This palette was chosen deliberately to reflect the theme of the website, since it is a tea-based site — greens and browns echo natural, earthy tones associated with tea leaves and brewing.Used google fonts api for a more mordern, calm astetic look

 ## Timeline

 A project timeline was agreed upon to ensure all sections are completed by a set date, allowing the team to reconvene, review each other's progress, and confirm consistency across pages before final submission.

 # Documentaton

-## Development Log

-Note: The Products page has not yet been pushed to the repository by the responsible team member, so this section will be updated once that's available.

 ## Navigation